National AI Awards 2025Discover AI's trailblazers! Join us to celebrate innovation and nominate industry leaders.

 They want to recruit someone with demonstrable experience of using Microsoft suite to maintain business systems and processes which in turn support the main activity of planning, producing and inspecting the production of Silicon Carbide Coated products for Semiconductor and Renewable Energy customers around the world.

 Please note: In this position you'll be needed to work some weekends, as well as occasionally working shifts and covering on-call in unsociable hours.
-Full details of how this will work will be revealed at interview.
+Full details of how this will work will be revealed at the interview.

 The Role:

 As the Process Technician you'll report to the Lead Process Technician and General Manager and will be primarily responsible for being directly involved in production, hands on with incoming and outgoing material inspections, preparing the CVD reactor for operation and eventually taking on the reactor operation itself.
-This is a unique process and full training will be provided for this position which will include interaction in all parts of the business including planning, purchasing, inspection, maintenance and production.
+This is a unique process, and full training will be provided for this position which will include interaction in all parts of the business including planning, purchasing, inspection, maintenance and production.
 Working individually and as a team to meet agreed production plans and system maintenance requirements.

 In the job you'll be tasked with the following: